-- 1. Application to Become an Official SCA Branch
+- Application to Become an Official SCA Branch

-- 2. Petition of Support Members
+- Petition of Support Members

-- 3. Petition of Support Non-members
+- Petition of Support Non-members

 Links to these are in Appendix 1.
 The petitions are the same forms you used last time.
+They are used to ensure there is the support from the populace to change the status of the group.
 Submit them to the Kingdom Seneschal.
 The Kingdom Seneschal will ask your sponsoring group for their opinion on your readiness for full status and may want to see copies of your officers' quarterly reports and evidence that your name has been registered with the College of Arms.

-Once the Kingdom Seneschal is satisfied that it is in the best interests of the SCA to grant your group full status, the application will go to the Crown who may then formally announce in court the recognition of your group as a formal Branch of the SCA.
+Once the Kingdom Seneschal is satisfied that it is in the best interests of the SCA to grant your group full status, the application will go to SCA Ltd or SCANZ to formalise the change of status, and the Crown who then formally announce in court the recognition of your group as a formal Branch of the SCA.